 If you’re not already familiar with the Julep Maven program, read my review.
 My subscription renews after three boxes for $59.97, or $19.99 a box.
 Paying month to month charges $24.99, so I like paying in advance to save 20%.
-There is a new subscription option that offers six boxes for $99.96, or $16.66 a box.
-This is the plan I will probably go with when my current subscription expires.
 Sales tax applies in select states, and my state is one of them.
-When you subscribe for the first time, you can either get your first box free if you pre-pay for two at $39.98 (the $19.99 a box rate) or get 50% off the first box (the $24.99 rate).
+There are some great start-up offers, but they are not what they once were.
 Every plan auto-renews, so you either pay $59.97 for 3 boxes or $24.99 per box when you redeem more boxes after using the ones you pre-pay for.

 Mavens can skip as many months as they want, but they must skip between the selection period from the 20th to the 24th.
 If they skip the month, they get charged nothing.
 There is no limit to how many times a Maven can skip.
 All Mavens get a specific box based on their beauty profile.
 I am a Bombshell, so I get an email on the 20th asking for my selection.
 When I log in, I see the items Julep put together in the standard Bombshell box.
 Those who want to take a box can swap products around during the selection period or take the box Julep selected.
 You can usually get a higher valued box with swaps.
 There is always at least one spot that allows high valued beauty products that retail for up to $38.
 If you swap a $14 nail polish out for a $38 item, you are already getting more than what you paid for the box on one item.
 Depending on the other item(s) you select, you can get 1-2 more.